Jiayun-Dong/Covid19-viz/Visualizing-Covid-19-Data.md

 the testing capacity relative to the severity of the spread.

 The situation in NY is qualitively similar to the overall situation in the US.
-This is natural since roughly41% of the positive cases are contributed by NY.
+This is natural since roughly 41% of the positive cases are contributed by NY.
 In US, the growth rate seems to become slower in recent days.
 Again, this cannot be attributed to the effectiveness of social distancing policies: It could be alternatively casued by the